Vibek/feature_generation/README.md

     Extracts the pointcloud indices of the objects using the provided image bounding boxes.

     Code for generating features from the RGBD vedios

+    save all the feature to the csv file to chcek joint intention results and object affordance in the file

 Data can be downloaded from bellow given website with offcial permision